Saman (novel): Writer

-When written, Saman was intended to be included in a work in progress entitled Laila Tak Mampir di New York (Laila Does Not Come to New York).
+When written, Saman was intended to be included in a work in progress entitled Laila Tak Mampir di New York (Laila Does Not Stop Over in New York).
 However, after the character Larung became too developed Utami split the storylines.
 Saman was published first, with Larung following in 2001.
 Saman was written during a period of seven to eight months while Utami was unemployed.

 A. Junaidi of The Jakarta Post suggests that the political insights in Saman are partially inspired by Utami's earlier career as a journalist, both with Forum Keadilan and as a founding member of the Alliance of Independent Journalists.